DataShades/ckanext-files/README.md

 Before uploading files, you have to configure a **storage**.
-Storage defines the *adapter* used for uploads(i.e, where and how data will be stored: filesystem, cloud, DB, etc.), add, depending on the adapter, a few specific options.
+Storage defines the *adapter* used for uploads(i.e, where and how data will be stored: filesystem, cloud, DB, etc.), and, depending on the adapter, a few specific options.
 For example, filesystem adapter likely requires a path to the folder where uploads are stored.
 DB adapter may need DB connection parameters.
 Cloud adapter most likely will not work without an API key.
 These additional options